tramvn1996/Predict-documents-labels/README.md

-# Big Data Final Project
+# Predict Documents Label Project

 1. I will use Google Natural Language API to classify text on the AI news data that Dr. Eckroth provided us for the CREU project. ---->  BDfinal.py